tomjoht/learnapidoc/_includes/content/activities/stoplight_studio_tutorial.md

 * *parameter name*: OpenWeatherMap API
 * *Version*: 2.5
 * *API description*: Get the current weather, daily forecast for 16 days, and a three-hour-interval forecast for 5 days for your city.
 Helpful stats, graphics, and this day in history charts are available for your reference.
 Interactive maps show precipitation, clouds, pressure, wind around your location stations.
-Data is available in JSON, XML, or HTML format. **Note**: This sample Swagger file covers the `current` endpoint only from the OpenWeatherMap API. <br/><br/> **Note**: All parameters are optional, but you must select at least one parameter.
-Calling the API by city ID (using the `id` parameter) will provide the most precise location results.
+Data is available in JSON, XML, or HTML format. \*\*Note\*\*: This sample Swagger file covers the \`current\` endpoint only from the OpenWeatherMap API. &lt;br/&gt;&lt;br/&gt; \*\*Note\*\*: All parameters are optional, but you must select at least one parameter.
+Calling the API by city ID (using the \`id\` parameter) will provide the most precise location results.

 **Contact information**